Fiat 500L MPV - Practicality & boot space

 Fiat 500L interior space & storage

 The 500L does without the sliding rear doors and pillarless passenger space of the now-discontinued Ford B-MAX, so can’t offer that car’s superb access to the rear seats.
 Space up front is excellent, while three six-foot adults can sit in the back, too, thanks to plenty of legroom and a reasonable amount of headroom.
+Note that the cheapest Pop trim only has four seats.

 According to Fiat, there are 1,500 possible seating combinations in the Fiat 500L.
 The car’s front passenger seat can fold forward to be used as a picnic table, while the rear bench can slide forwards and backwards – to give either more rear legroom or increased boot space – and it also reclines for extra comfort.